Call to build modern, sustainable cities along CPEC

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Grand architecture and open spaces need to be made a hallmark of educational institutions, which inspire creative thinking and create a healthy atmosphere for young minds, said climate change minister Zartaj Gul on Wednesday.
+Islamabad : Grand architecture and open spaces need to be made a hallmark of educational institutions, which inspire creative thinking and create a healthy atmosphere for young minds, said climate change minister Zartaj Gul.

 After inaugurating the Urban Design Thinkers Conference at COMSATS University here, the minister said the CPEC projects were being carefully examined to preserve the natural heritage that could possibly be affected by the development activity.